aw/picolisp-https/EXPLAIN.md

 We'll first obtain the [size](http://software-lab.de/doc/refS.html#size) of the request body.
 We do this for safety, and because it makes us feel warm inside.

-Since **Neon** is a bit strange, we're forced to manually allocate a buffer for the request body.
-You can see lots of funky C stuff in there.
+Since we're forced to manually allocate a buffer for the request body, you can see lots of funky C stuff in there.

 In the end though, we're able to send a perfectly good request body (`Buffer`) in our HTTP(S) request.